-The Rogers Centre is a multi-purpose stadium in downtown Toronto next to the CN Tower near the norther shore of Lake Ontario.
-It is home to the Toronto Blue Jays and Toronto Argonauts but also hosts other large-scale events such as conventions, trade fairs, concerts, traveling carnivals and monster truck shows.
+The Rogers Centre is a multi-purpose stadium in downtown Toronto next to the CN Tower near the north shore of Lake Ontario.
+It is home to the Toronto Blue Jays and Toronto Argonauts but also hosts other large-scale events such as conventions, trade fairs, concerts, traveling carnivals and monster truck sshows.
 Our guide will tell you everything you might want to know about finding convenient parking near Rogers Centre.
 Check out great deals, on-site parking information, and even a way to reserve a parking space online!

 • • •

 Use Parking Panda to find and reserve cheap parking spaces near Rogers Centre!